 Forget the Maldives and the Seychelles.
-In this list I pick 5 beach destinations for 2017 that you’ve never thought of visiting.
+In this list, I pick some beach destinations for 2017 that you’ve never thought of visiting.
 Let me inspire you into doing something different for 2017.

 This beautiful island is often left off “top 10” lists as it has yet to become a mainstream destination and yet the beaches and reefs here match and even beat many beaches in the Maldives.
-The Park Hyatt Zanzibar is a great starting point for exploring this island, but for a true bare foot paradise experience, you should try the exclusive Diamonds Star of the East, a luxury sanctuary set on the north-western tip of Zanzibar.
+The Park Hyatt Zanzibar is a great starting point for exploring this island.

 The South Pacific is well known for its amazing beaches but have you ever heard of Tuveuni?
 I am always a champion of luxury boutique hotels that are hidden away and difficult to get to, over a big chain hotels.
 The recently built Tides Reach Resort, is just a few steps from the Pacific Ocean and offers the perfect boutique experience in paradise.
 For something completely top of the range, The Brando is also worth a peek.

 The Japanese don’t shout about their beaches, but if you know where to look, you’ll find semi-tropical beaches of pristine white sand, with water as clear as any beach in the Maldives.
 Yonehara Beach, only 75 miles off the coast of Taiwan, has its own language.
 English is rarely spoken here and few visitors to Japan make it this far out, despite a direct flight from Tokyo.